calvinbeschfromclarksonuniversity/clack/README.md

 Authors: Trevor Bartholomew Savage and Calvin Prothificus Besch

   Brief Overview:
+  In the Second Part of this project, we implemented the following:

+  In ClackData:
+  -encrypt, a method which encrypts strings using the Vignere cipher -decrypt,a method which decripts encrypted strings

+  In MessageClackData
+  -implemented constructor that takes a key and immediately encrypts the data -Overloaded getData to allow it to retrieve encrypted data

+  In FileClackData:
+  -readFileContents(), this  reads unsecured files -readFileContents(String Key) this implements decrypt to read secured files -writeFileContents(), this writes unsecured files -writeFileContents(String key), this implements encrypt to write secured files -Overloaded getData to allow it to retrieve encrypted data

+  In ClackClient:
+  -readClientData, this uses a scanner to take input from the user and initializes ClackData accordingly -printData, this prints out the contents of the ClackData object dataToRecieveFromServer to the client -start, this starts the client- server interface by initializing the scanner that will be used in readClientData -Updated constructors to throw IllegalArgumentExceptions when necessary

   In the first part of this project, we implemented:
   -ClackServer, a class representing the server that stores data and connectes the clients.
   -ClackClient, a class representing an individual user and what they can do.